zulip/zulip/templates/zerver/help/import-from-gitter.md

 create your Zulip organization via the data import tool instead).

 Log in to a shell on your Zulip server as the `zulip` user.
-To import with the most common configuration, run the following commands, replacing `<token>` with the value generated above.
+To import with the most common configuration, run the following commands:

 ```
 cd /home/zulip/deployments/current